Project-Counter/cop5/source/appendices/b-changes-from-r5.rst

 .. _appendix-b:

-Appendix B: Changes from Previous Releases
+Appendix B: Changes from Release
 ==========================================

 Note: The main Code of Practice document takes precedence in the case of any conflicts between it and this appendix.